PostgREST/postgrest/docs/examples/users.md

 This function does not send any emails.
-It sends a postgres [NOTIFY](http://www.postgresql.org/docs/current/static/sql-notify.html) command to trigger external actions.
+It sends a postgres [NOTIFY](http://www.postgresql.org/docs/current/static/sql-notify.html) command.
+External programs such as a mailer listen for this event and do the work.
 The most robust way to process these signals is by pushing them onto work queues.
 Here are two programs to do that:

 1. [aweber/pgsql-listen-exchange](https://github.com/aweber/pgsql-listen-exchange) for RabbitMQ
 2. [SpiderOak/skeeter](https://github.com/SpiderOak/skeeter) for ZeroMQ